Chickens do not like to be dirty birds – they love dirt, and hate water. It is just that simple, fellow homesteaders.

 20. Plastic Dog Box

-Like the litter box option noted above, the base of a plastic dog box is comprised of a durable plastic that is weather resistant.
-It too can be used open without the top or with the domed top in placed.
+Like the litter box option noted above, the base of a plastic dog box is comprised of durable plastic that is weather resistant.
+It too can be used open without the top or with the domed top in place.

 21. Bed Pan

 This small plastic container is a nice size for just a single hen to use at once.
-The plastic is more thin than a standard storage tub, but thick enough to last for several years even after drilling some drainage holes into it.
+The plastic is thinner than a standard storage tub, but thick enough to last for several years even after drilling some drainage holes into it.

 22. Rubber Livestock Tub